Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTPROT_in_PeSIT.md

 is the requester.
 When it is the server, it adapts automatically to the mode required by the requester.

-The GSIT value is never used as the pre-connection message initialization value.
-When Transfer CFT is the requester and SSERV is set to GSIT, the first eight bytes of the pre-connection message are set to the standardized "PESIT---" value.
+The GSIT value is never used as the pre- connection message initialization value.
+When Transfer CFT is the requester and SSERV is set to GSIT, the first eight bytes of the pre- connection message are set to the standardized "PESIT- - - " value.

 #### Other SSERV values

 The SSERV value is only used to initialize the first eight bytes of the preconnection message.
-As the PESIT default value is the only protocol-compliant value, it is recommended that you only use a different value if so required by the partner.
+As the PESIT default value is the only protocol- compliant value, it is recommended that you only use a different value if so required by the partner.